The Excessive Chargeback Merchant Program: Mastercard’s New Approach to Managing Disputes

-Card networks like Mastercard acknowledge that identifying and preventing all chargebacks is an unrealistic goal.
-Mistakes can happen; from time to time, a bad actor might slip through a merchants’ defenses, or the merchant might make some error that results in a chargeback.
-There’s also the prospect of friendly fraud, which is totally outside of the merchant’s control.
+Card networks like Mastercard see that identifying and preventing all chargebacks is unrealistic.
+Mistakes can happen from time to time.
+A bad actor might slip through a merchants’ defenses, or the merchant might make some error that results in a chargeback.
+There’s also the prospect of friendly fraud, which is outside of the merchant’s control.

-Although preventing 100% of chargebacks may be unrealistic, the company still wants to minimize the number of issuances that occur on their network.
+Preventing 100% of chargebacks may be unrealistic.
+However, the company still wants to cut the number of issuances that occur on their network.
 Their reputation is tied to the security and stability of card payments.
 Runaway chargeback activity could destabilize the payments industry and shake consumer confidence over time.

 The point of the Mastercard Excessive Chargeback Merchant program is not to punish merchants.
-The ECM program has a two-fold purpose; first, it’s meant to provide negative reinforcement that will motivate merchants to keep chargebacks under control.
+The ECM program has a two-fold purpose.
+First, it’s meant to provide negative reinforcement that motivates merchants to keep chargebacks under control.
 Some merchants might argue that this is unnecessary, and that the merchant’s own self-interest would motivate them to mitigate chargeback risk.
 This is where the second purpose comes in: identifying and removing bad actors from the Mastercard system.

-The card networks ultimately want to create a fair and sustainable payments ecosystem for cardholders, banks, and merchants.
-Unfortunately, that means some legitimate merchants who experience excessive chargebacks may get caught in the crosshairs.
+The card networks want to create a fair and sustainable payments ecosystem for cardholders, banks, and merchants.
+Unfortunately, that means some legitimate merchants may get caught in the crosshairs.

 Examining the Program Thresholds

 Chargeback thresholds—and associated noncompliance penalties—are nothing new.
 Mastercard has had similar requirements in place for years.
 Other card networks like Visa also have programs outlining acceptable levels of chargeback issuances.